-the logarithm of the total literacy rate per hundred people; Electricity is the logarithm of the percentage of households with an electricity connection; Commercial Banks is the logarithm of the number of commercial banks per thousand people; Urbanization is the logarithm of the percentage of urban households in a given district, i.e. it is a measure of initial urban population; Urbanization Squared is the squared value of Urbanization; Market Access, as defined above, is the weighted average of trade costs to all markets; Irrigated Land is the logarithm of net irrigated land area (per million people) divided by the district population; Pucca Road is the logarithm of the percentage of households connected by pucca (hard) roads; Metro Electricity is the logarithm of the percentage of urban households with an electricity connection in the closest UA; Metro Urbanization is the logarithm of the percentage of urban households in the closest UA district; and Metro Literacy is the logarithm of the total literacy rate per hundred persons in the closest metropolitan districts.
+As noted above Per-capita GDP is the logarithm of district per-capita GDP in 2001.
+The other elements of the conditioning vector \mathbf{X}i are district and non-district socio-economic indicators.
+Specifically, the variables used are defined as follows: Literacy is the logarithm of the total literacy rate per hundred people; Electricity is the logarithm of the percentage of households with an electricity connection; Commercial Banks is the logarithm of the number of commercial banks per thousand people; Urbanization is the logarithm of the percentage of urban households in a given district, i.e. it is a measure of initial urban population: Urbanization Sauared is the squared value of Urbanization; Market Access, as defined above, is the weighted average of trade costs to all markets; Irrigated Land is the logarithm of net irrigated land area (per million people) divided by the district population; Pucca Road is the logarithm of the percentage of households connected by pucca (hard) roads; Metro Electricity is the logarithm of the percentage of urban households with an electricity connection in the closest UA; Metro Urbanization is the logarithm of the percentage of urban households in the closest UA district; and Metro Literacy is the logarithm of the total literacy rate per hundred persons in the closest metropolitan districts.
 All variables refer to the initial (2000-01) level.